Topl/muBrambl/README.md

 License
 -------
-Project Bifrost is licensed under the
+LokiJS is licensed under the
 [Open Software License v.
 3.0 (OSL-3.0)](https://opensource.org/licenses/OSL-3.0), also included in our repository in the `LICENSE` file.